-There is no necessary relationship between the life of a DTLS session and the life of a DCCP connection.
-Often the session and connection lives start and stop together (DCCP connection establishment immediately followed by DTLS session establishment, DTLS session termination immediately followed by DCCP connection termination), but this is not the only possibility.
+In DCCP over DTLS, a DTLS connection is carried by a DCCP connection.
+Often the DCCP connection establishment is immediately followed by DTLS connection establishment (either creating a new DTLS session with full handshake, or resuming an existing DTLS session) and the DTLS connection termination is immediately followed by DCCP connection termination, but this is not the only possibility.